papesce/sp-challenge/docs/DOCUMENTATION.md

 3. As a user I want to see similar recommendations for one of the results so I can discover similar artists

+### Routing

+For the routing process a new library was used (react-router-redux).
+It provides integration between the three populars packages and provides a way to keep the routing history in the store.

+3 routes were developed:

 ### Authentication to Spotify

 To be able to interact with the Spotify API it is required to obtain a token.
-For that reason it is necesary the UI that opens a login window to obtain the authentication token.
+For that reason it is neccesary the UI that opens a login window to obtain the authentication token.

+THe flow here is very simple.